ashleymaeconard/TIMEOR/README.md

     (e.g. Flybase, Ensembl or Entrez IDs) and columns should be the IDs from metadata file.

-### Run TIMEOR From Raw Data: Starting from Raw Time Series RNA-seq
+### Run TIMEOR From Raw Data: Starting from .fastq Time-Series RNA-seq
 This tutorial uses a subset of real data used in the TIMEOR publication to take the user through TIMEOR's "Process Raw Data" tab.